rsdoiel/antenna/archives/2025/home_2025.29.md

 ---
 title: home
-updated: 2025-07-26 06:07:42
+updated: 2025-07-26 14:13:18
 ---

 # home

-(date: 2025-07-26 06:07:42)
+(date: 2025-07-26 14:13:18)

 ---

-## The Best Vegetables to Grow in a Fall Garden (Our Favorite Varieties)
+## The Best Fall Garden Vegetables to Grow (Our Favorite Varieties)

 date: 2025-07-25, from: Homestead and Chil

 <p>Do you want to grow a fall garden, but aren't sure what to plant?
 Come get inspired and discover the best vegetables to grow in fall - including our favorite varieties of leafy greens, carrots, cabbage, broccoli, beets and more!</p>
-<p>The post <a href="https://homesteadandchill.com/best-fall-garden-vegetables-varieties/">The Best Vegetables to Grow in a Fall Garden (Our Favorite Varieties)</a> appeared first on <a href="https://homesteadandchill.com">Homestead and Chill</a>.</p>
+<p>The post <a href="https://homesteadandchill.com/best-fall-garden-vegetables-varieties/">The Best Fall Garden Vegetables to Grow (Our Favorite Varieties)</a> appeared first on <a href="https://homesteadandchill.com">Homestead and Chill</a>.</p>

 <br>